dunglas/doctrine-json-odm/README.md

         bar: App\SomethingElse\Bar
 ```

-With this, `Foo` objects will be serialized as
+With this, `Foo` objects will be serialized as:

 ```json
 { "#type": "foo", "someProperty": "someValue" }
 ```